danielsaidi/OnboardingKit/Readmes/Hints.md

     text: "This button is new!")
 ```

-As you can see, the hint itself just specifies data.
-To present it, you should use a presenter.
+As you can see, `Hint` has very basic data.
+Subclass it if you need it to carry more data.

 ## Presenting a hint

-In Tutti, hints are just data carriers that know nothing about how they are to be presented.

-To present a hint, you can use a `hint presenter`:
+To present a hint, you can use a `HintPresenter`, for instance:

 ```swift
 let presenter = CalloutHintPresenter()